Sans3108/DDNet/README.md

 ## Cache

-Most classes cache results, this is done in using the [keyv](https://www.npmjs.com/package/keyv) and [@keyv/sqlite](https://www.npmjs.com/package/@keyv/sqlite) packages.
+Most classes cache results, this is done using the [keyv](https://www.npmjs.com/package/keyv) and [@keyv/sqlite](https://www.npmjs.com/package/@keyv/sqlite) packages.
 Cache data is stored in the `ddnet_cache.sqlite` file.

 It's not really wise to mess with the cache, but there's a couple things you can do, mainly changing the TTL (Time-To-Live) of the cached items[\*]() the class is responsible for, and clearing different cache pools.